 This train has two schedules: one for checking in your car and the other for your time on the rails!

-Remember: You must get to the station early because there is a firm check-in cut-off!
+Remember: You must arrive at the station early, as there is a firm check-in cut-off.

 Auto Train Schedule